stardazed/stardazed.github.io/_posts/2017-01-03-tiling-light.md

 Because WebGL 1 does not allow a vec4 to be indexed by a variable, I had to add a set of conditionals in the data lookup code as shown below.
 This is only done once for each light index access so it hopefully should not add too much of an additional load on the shader.
-WebGL 1 only allows for simple, mostly constant accesses and flow control.
+WebGL 1 only allows for simple, mostly constant accesses into arrays and basic flow control.

 {% highlight glsl %}
 float getLightIndex(float listIndex) {